 Under Section 88N of the Public Service Act 2008 (PDF, 1.17MB), the Public Service Commission (PSC) is required to publish information annually about the number, types, and management of work performance matters for each agency.
 This includes timeframes and outcomes.
 Individual cases are de-identified.

-Queensland public servants occupy a position of trust.
-They are entrusted by government and the community to undertake important work on their behalf.
+Queensland public servants occupy a position of trust and undertake important work on behalf of the government and the community.
 There is an expectation that all public sector employees will be accountable and maintain high standards of ethical behaviour.

 Making this information publicly available supports the principles of transparency and accountability inherent in the Westminster system of government.

 - 2015-16 conduct and performance reports